a god to a non-believer

 Next to him, Natasha and Phil are checking and double-checking their pistols and the ammo; Clint is helping Bruce load his backpack with water and dried food; Loki is crowded close to Thor, talking to him in low tones; and Logan is chewing on the end of his unlit cigar.
 Down the hall, Tony pokes his scruffy head out of their room.

 After a quick kiss, Steve retrieves his shield from underneath the low table.
-The white star Bucky had painted in the middle is starting to flake.
-Swallowing the grief that rises in his throat, Steve makes a mental note to repaint it when he gets back and slings it over his back.
+The white star Bucky had jokingly painted in the middle is starting to flake and the sudden memory of Bucky’s roguish smile assaults Steve.
+Swallowing the grief that rises like a flood in his throat, Steve makes a mental note to repaint it when they return from the raid.

 "Alright," Steve says when he gets back to the kitchen.
 All of the others—Tony, Bruce, and Pepper, Phil, Natasha, and Clint, Hank and Jan, Thor and Loki, and Logan—are standing around the granite top island, looking at him with blank faces.
 Other than Logan, who was in the same platoon as Steve when they were in the Marines, Steve has only known everyone for about ten weeks.